… / / 1. Anti Group Tendencies

 • Sustainable Second Lives: The Mannequin Madness Model (Judi Henderson)

-• Table 2: Case Studies of Mannequin Reuse
+• Case Studies Of Mannequin Reuse

 • The Uncanny Valley: Mannakin Hall as Experiential Art (Roz Edwards)